PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 order, public API, artifact, dependency, TensorFlow boundary, or store entry changed.
 No real-model conversion was run; the phase-result store remains exactly 128 IDs and 128 owners.

+## Very-late layout-tail composite implementation

+`passes/very_late_layout_tail_orchestration.py` now owns the characterized four-stage tail after late Swish cleanup.
+It forwards the exact shared `ModelIRPassContext` object to Conv1D/decoder cleanup, Pad/InstanceNorm cleanup, singleton/consecutive Reshape cleanup, and layout/broadcast cleanup in the original order.
+The option-dependent layout-Transpose policy is forwarded unchanged through the keyword-only `include_layout_transpose` argument.

+The lowerer replaces four observation-only result locals with the single `_very_late_layout_tail_results` tuple and removes only the three imports made redundant by that ownership move.
+Every child returns its original raw tuple;
+the new owner preserves those tuple objects and their nested empty-model schema lengths `(8, 4, 3, 2)`.
+The late-Swish result remains the immediate predecessor and phase-recorded static-shape reconciliation remains the immediate successor.

+The lowerer-local singleton compatibility wrapper remains available for the independent fallback path.
+Its `fallback_ir` invocation still supplies no `LayoutState`, while the primary route now calls the pass-module owner with the shared context directly.
+Existing specialized owners, callback policies, pass IDs, graph mutations, public APIs, artifacts, dependency boundaries, and TensorFlow-free default direct/`-cotof` behavior are unchanged.

+Owner-aware structural tests were updated to distinguish the new top-level owner from its specialized child owners.
+Runtime callback injection proves the four-stage order, shared-context identity, result identity, and exact broadcast flag.
+Sequential validation under `uv` completed with 437 affected tests, 92 terminal-layout/efficiency tests, 55 core tests, 196 result-contract tests, 2 phase-store tests, and 11 TensorFlow-isolation/default-direct/`-cotof` tests all passing.
+The phase-result store remains exactly 128 IDs and 128 owners.
+No real-model conversion was repeated because the change is a straight-line ownership extraction with explicit state, boundary, schema, fallback, and result-identity coverage.